pamelacastillejos/MSBA-503-Take-Home-Assigment-PCA/README.md

-# MSBA 503 Take-Home Assigment
+# Faster R-CNN and Yolov8: Object Detection
 ## Overview

 The goal of this project is to: